10maurycy10/10maurycy10.github.io/content/projects/ion_chamber/index.md

 |15 mm|0.00003|1 per second|
 |20 mm|0.000015|.5 per second|

-Just 2 millimetres of distance gets the 1 uCi of Am-241 to the detection threshold of the simple Darlington circuit.
+Just 2 millimeters of distance gets the 1 uCi of Am-241 to the detection threshold of the simple Darlington circuit.

 # The power of time: